tytydraco/yessleep/out/Mother_Long_Leg.md

 He stopped me, not wanting Sue to hear.

-The group of us began to pitch our tents, fighting with the ground to stake the metal pegs into the soil.
+The group of us began to pitch our tents, fighting the ground as we staked the metal pegs into the soil.
 The ground was hard, dry, and aching for water.

 As I staked my final metal peg into the ground, the peg fell right through the soil, swallowed by darkness below.
 Earth fell away, revealing a tunnel into endless night.
 A few pieces of dirt slipped into the darkness, descending into the hole.